eafit-apolo/apolo-users/docs/source/software/monitoring/sensu/sensu-0.26.5/plugins/disk-usage.rst

 Execute :bash:`/opt/sensu/embedded/bin/check-disk-usage.rb  --help` to obtain the full list of flags supported by the plugin.

 **Example:** Checks if the partitions /,/tmp,/var are over 90% or 95% of it's capacity.
-The inode treshold is the default because was not specified.
+The inode threshold is the default because was not specified.

    .. literalinclude:: ../src/checks/disk-usage.json